 2. Thought Leadership Content

 Your internal team should write this content, or at least be heavily involved in the creation of this content.
-We collaborate with clients to create Thought Leadership Content by interviewing them about the topic and converting that interview into a detailed blog article — I highly recommend this approach.
+We collaborate with clients to create Thought Leadership Content by interviewing them about the topic and converting that interview into a detailed blog article — we do this through the Puppeteer Method.

 3. Sales Centric Content